-This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that editing commands are invoked from that work area (/var/adm/cray/release/p0 worksheet workarea).
+This procedure assumes that a work area has been set up for editing CLE configuration worksheets and that the current directory has been set to that work area.

-This procedure temporarily disables these three eLogin (external login) services during the fresh install of SMW/ CLE.
+This procedure temporarily disables these eLogin (external login) configuration services during a fresh install of SMW/CLE.
 They will be enabled later during the installation and configuration process for eLogin.

-Cray eLogin LNet (Lustre networking) service LNet is needed by any system that has external login nodes that mount Lustre file systems.
-Cray eLogin Networking service Defines the number of eLogin nodes connected to the Cray system and their key network attributes.
-Cray eswrap service eswrap wraps several XT, ALPS (Application Level Placement Scheduler), and WLM (workload manager) commands on eLogin nodes and executes them on the Cray login gateway.
+Cray eLogin LNet service LNet (Lustre networking) is needed by any system that has external login nodes that mount Lustre file systems.

+Cray eLogin MOTD

+service

+Generates the $/ {\tt etc/motd}$ file for the eLogin nodes specified in the configuration set service network attributes.

+Cray eLogin Networking

+Defines the number of eLogin nodes connected to the Cray system and their key

+Cray eswrap service eswrap wraps several XT, ALPS (Application Level Placement Scheduler), and

+WLM (workload manager) commands on eLogin nodes and executes them on the a.
+Edit cray elogin lnet worksheet.yaml.

+Cray login gateway.

+1. Disable the Cray eLogin LNet service.

+smw# vi cray_elogin_lnet_worksheet.yaml

+b.
+Uncomment cray elogin lnet.enabled and set it to false.

+2. Disable the Cray eLogin MOTD service.

+a.
+Edit cray elogin motd worksheet.yaml.

+smw# vi cray_motd_worksheet.yaml

-- 1. Edit cray_elogin_lnet_worksheet.yaml. - 2.
-Uncomment cray_elogin_lnet.enabled and set it to false. - 3.
-Edit cray_elogin_networking_worksheet.yaml. - 4.
-Uncomment cray_elogin_networking.enabled and set it to false. - 5.
-Edit cray_eswrap_worksheet.yaml. - 6.
-Uncomment cray_eswrap.enabled and set it to false.
+- b.
+Uncomment cray elogin motd.enabled and set it to false. - 3.
+Disable the Cray eLogin Networking service. - a.
+Edit cray elogin networking worksheet.yaml.

+'''

+smw# vi cray_elogin_networking_worksheet.yaml

+'''

+- b.
+Uncomment cray_elogin_networking.enabled and set it to false.

+- 4. Disable the Cray eswrap service.

+- a.
+Edit cray eswrap worksheet.yaml.

+smw# vi cray_eswrap_worksheet.yaml

+b.
+Uncomment cray eswrap.enabled and set it to false.